So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 - Whole wheat tortilla

-- Pile on the turkey.
-Go thick if you’re hungry, thin if you’re not.
+| 2 | Pile on the turkey | Add sliced turkey to the center.
+Go thick if you’re hungry, lighter if you’re not. |

-- Throw on the greens.
-Don’t skip this part, even if you want to.
+| 4 | Throw on the greens | Add a handful of greens on top.
+Don’t skip this part, even if you feel like it. |

 Seriously, you can make this in like, three minutes.
 Eat it on the go, eat it at your desk, whatever.
 It’s quick, it’s easy, and you won’t feel like garbage after.